 Student, Representative, and/or Guest Students will not use loud or foul language or be deliberately offensive unto others.

 Student and/or Guest Student who shows up late to his or her class forfeits the amount of class time that he or she missed; fees will not be refunded.

 Student and/or Guest Student will arrive to his or her scheduled class on time, and allow for the next scheduled seating in a prompt fashion at the end of his or her scheduled class time.

-Any Student and/or Guest Student who is a minor (under age 18) and needing to be removed from class, due to inappropriate or disruptive behavior or an emotional need, will be supervised to by AAHP adult staff and attended to by a member of the junior staff, until the Student can return to his or her work.
+Any Student and/or Guest Student who is a minor (under age 18) and needing to be removed from class due to inappropriate or disruptive behavior or any emotional need will be supervised by AAHP adult staff and attended to by a member of the Junior Staff, until the Student can return to his or her work.
 The AAHP reserves the right to contact a Representative if the minor seems unable to continue with class.
-The span of time that this may cover will count as class time, and may not be madeup or refunded.
+The span of time that this may cover will count as class time, and may not be made up or refunded.
 The student or Representative is urged to explore the situation in depth with AAHP Senior staff at an appropriate place and time.

-The Student and/or Guest Student may not remove from the AAHP premises any materials, tools, instruments, or other AAHP property unless otherwise permitted.
+The Student and/or Guest Student may not remove from the AAHP premises any materials, tools, instruments, or other AAHP property unless otherwise noted.